 What is TB (tuberculosis)?

-Tuberculosis (TB) is an infectious disease that is caused by mycobacterium tuberculosis complex bacteria.
+Tuberculosis (TB) is an infectious disease that is caused by Mycobacterium tuberculosis complex bacteria.
 It can affect any part of the body but most commonly the lungs.
-It can be transmitted via the respiratory system by an individual who is sputum smear-positive for bacillus and has a productive cough.
-For most people who become infected with TB, the immune system can fight the bacteria and eliminate them or stop them growing.
+It can be transmitted via the respiratory system by an individual who is sputum smear-positive for the bacteria and has a productive cough.
+For most people who become infected with TB, the immune system can control the bacteria and stop them growing.

 If the bacteria become inactive, then this is called latent TB.
 People with latent TB have no symptoms, do not feel unwell, are not infectious, but can develop TB disease later in life if they become immunosuppressed.
 Whereas people with active TB disease typically have symptoms of the disease.